Steve Marriott: Solo career

+Small Faces reformed: 1976–1978

 In 1976 a court ruled that Arden still owed the Small Faces £12,000 in unpaid royalties.
 He agreed to pay in monthly instalments, but disappeared after making just one payment.

 Due to the success of re-released singles "Itchycoo Park" and "Lazy Sunday" in 1975 and 1976, McLagan, Jones and Marriott were persuaded to re-form Small Faces.
 Rick Wills took the place of Lane, who pulled out after just two rehearsals.
 Unknown to the others, Lane was suffering from multiple sclerosis.
-The band recorded two albums, Playmates and 78 in the Shade, but the albums were both critical and commercial failures and they disbanded.
+The band recorded two albums, Playmates (1977) and 78 in the Shade (1978), but the albums were both critical and commercial failures and they disbanded.
 Marriott did not make any money out of the venture.
 His earnings were used to extricate him from old management contracts.
 Due to financial problems, Marriott was forced to sell Beehive Cottage, which had been his home since 1968, and move to a small terraced house in Golders Green, London.Late in 1978, the Inland Revenue informed Marriott that he still owed £100,000 in back tax from his Humble Pie days; he thought manager Dee Anthony had made all the necessary payments.
 O'Leary, Marriott's manager, advised him to leave Britain or go to prison.
 He sold the house in Golders Green and moved to California.
 Marriott, Pam and son Toby were staying with friends in Santa Cruz and Marriott formed a new band called The Firm, with Jim Leverton and (most notably) former Mountain guitarist Leslie West.
 But after Leverton had to leave the US due to visa problems, and disputes over potential royalties, the band broke up.
 Marriott was by now completely broke and forced to collect empty glass bottles to redeem them for small change.

+Humble Pie reformed: 1980–1981

 According to Leslie West, Marriott needed the money and accepted a lucrative offer to reform Humble Pie.
 In 1980, Marriott contacted Jerry Shirley, who was living in New York City, to discuss a Humble Pie reunion.
 Shirley agreed and they recorded "Fool for a Pretty Face", which Marriott had written.
 The new line-up included Anthony "Sooty" Jones, who was a well-respected bassist among American East Coast musicians, as well as vocalist and guitarist Bobby Tench, former member of the Jeff Beck Group.
 The song proved good enough for them to secure a recording contract with Atco.
 In the UK their material was released by Jet Records, owned by ex-Small Faces manager Don Arden.

 They recorded the heavy rock album On to Victory (1980), followed by Go for the Throat (1981), and both proved reasonably successful.
 They also toured America as part of the "Rock 'N' Roll Marathon" bill.
 In the latter half of 1981, Marriott was beset with personal problems.
-His marriage was almost over and after he broke his wrist in an accident and was hospitalised with a suspected burst ulcer, whilst opening for Judas Priest and the new Humble Pie line-up disintegrated.
+His marriage was almost over and after he broke his wrist in an accident and was hospitalised with a suspected burst ulcer, whilst opening for Judas Priest the new Humble Pie line-up disintegrated.